-Beyond text, Twitter offers various multimedia features designed to attract attention and generate engagement with messages.
-To what extent do supranational actors and institutions use this additional communication potential?
-Relying on the raw tweet texts as well as on the URL entities object of the Twitter API, we aggregate data on multimedia usage in Figure 3.
+Beyond text, social media and Twitter, in particular, offer multimedia features designed to attract attention and generate engagement.
+Symbols, pictures, or audio-visual transmit large amounts of non-textual information, thereby aiding message comprehension (Tang and Hew 2018).
+We asses whether and to what extent supranational actors use this additional communication potential, by retrieving embedded pictures, videos, and external links form the URL entities field in the Twitter API and by collecting emojis and other special symbols from the tweet text.
+Figure 3 benchmarks the resulting data.

 Figure 3: Multimedia usage

-The top left panel of Figure 3 shows that around 35 to 40% of all supranational tweets embed at least one picture.
-This clearly exceeds picture usage in the tweets by domestic political actors as well as by institutional accounts of international organizations.
-Likewise, videos occur frequently in supranational tweets – at least in relative terms.
-Institutional accounts of supranational actors feature a video in around 6% of all messages which is only surpassed by the around 8% of Tweets from domestic executive institutions in the UK.
+The top left panel shows that more than 40% of all supranational tweets embed at least one picture.
+This clearly exceeds picture usage in the tweets by domestic political actors as well as by institutional accounts of other regional organizations.
+Videos also occur frequently in supranational tweets, at least in relative terms.
+Institutional supranational accounts feature a video in around 6% of all messages which is only surpassed by the 8% of messages from national executive institutions in the UK.

-Furthermore, Twitter is notorious for having popularized the use of special characters and especially emoticons in public communication.
-Including such pictograms into the tweet text(an example in Table 2 above) can encode large amounts of information and attracts visual attention, thus aiding message comprehension (Tang and Hew 2018).
-The lower left panel of Figure 3 indicates that supranational EU tweeters are indeed champions of using such special symbols in their messages.
-Additional analyses show that the by far most used symbol is the EU flag, occurring more than 50,000 times and thus in about 5% of all supranational tweets.
+Twitter is furthermore notorious for popularizing special characters and especially emoticons in public communication.
+The lower left panel of Figure 3 indicates that supranational EU tweeters champion such special symbols as well and much more than their executive peers.
+Additional analyses show that the by far most used symbol is the EU flag, occurring more than 50,000 times and thus in more than 5% of all supranational tweets.
 Flags of different individual countries occur in a combined total of about 7% of tweets.
 Beyond that, supranational actors like to use various pointing hand and arrow symbols, a pictogram of the globe, as well as various versions of checkmark symbols.

-Finally, communicators can enrich their messages by supplying links to external online content.
-This initially facilitates further information-seeking for message recipients.
-With regard to this communication feature, tweets from supranational EU actors are on par with or even exceed messages from domestic and international political actors.
-In about 60 to 80% of all supranational Twitter messages an external online source is referred to.
-Where these links lead citizens cannot be fully ascertained by automated means as around 41% of them use URL shortening services.
+Finally, messages can be enriched by links to external online content (often provided as a media thumbnail in tweets).
+This facilitates further information-seeking for message recipients and supranational tweets are on par with or even exceed usage of this feature by domestic or regional executives.
+About 60 to 80% of all supranational messages refer to an external online source.
+Where these links lead citizens to cannot be fully ascertained as around 41% use URL shortening services.
 Yet, in the remainders we see that supranational actors primarily refer to EU websites within the europa.eu domain (35% of all external URLs), pointing message recipients especially to information from the European Commission’s servers.
 A sizeable share of around 5% of external links point to other social media platforms, notably Facebook, LinkedIn, and Instagram.
-Supranational actors also seem to use services that automatically post content across different social media accounts (e.g. the dlvr.it domain accounts for around 3% of all external links).
+Supranational actors also use services that automatically post content across different social media accounts (e.g. the dlvr.it domain accounts for around 3% of all external links).

+All in all, supranational actors try to aid message comprehension by exploiting the multimedia features that Twitter offers, partially more so than their peers on the national or regional level.

 5. Publicity of supranational messages